 If you would like to enjoy the convenience of Wi-Fi connections, you must invest in a quality wireless adapter.
-Unfortunately, finding a quality wireless adapter that matches with your individual needs requires a deeper understanding of how Wi-Fi adapters work and what separates them from one another.
+Unfortunately, finding a quality wireless adapter that matches your individual needs requires a deeper understanding of how Wi-Fi adapters work and what separates them from one another.
 Although all Wi-Fi adapters serve the same role of helping you connect without the use of wires, it is important to understand that they also have some differences that range from their design to specifications.

 Factors and traits that vary in wireless adapters

 The first decision that you should make when buying the best Wi-Fi adapter is whether you would want a PCI or a USB Wi-Fi adapter.
 When making your decision on the best type of an adapter, you should consider convenience and performance.
 USB Wi-Fi adapters are easy to install as they are plug and play devices but PCI adapters require a bit of technical know-how to install as they are installed internally.
 The PCI Wi-Fi adapters were considered more powerful in terms of performance but the introduction of USB 3.0 has evened the performance issue.
 If your computer has few USB ports requiring you to detach some devices to use others, you may find PCI adapters more convenient.